gi-no/blog_mean_stack/article3.en.md

 #### Editing question crating controller
 Implement "$scope.submit()" function called when questions are submitted.
 The function stores the submitted question ($scope.question) to the server using "POST /api/questions" API.
-After the submission, move to submission listing page using "$location.path('/questions')".
+After the submission, move to submission-listing page using "$location.path('/questions')".

 client/app/questionsCreate/questionsCreate.controller.js